agg23/openfpga-litex/README.md

-# Custom LiteX SoC for Analogue Pocket
+# Custom LiteX RISC-V SoC for Analogue Pocket

 This SoC is intended to serve as a host platform for any kind of software that may be useful/fun/interesting to run on the Analogue Pocket, such as calculators, cart dumpers, internet access, custom game consoles/emulation, and more.
 The system is constructed to provide access to as many of the Pocket's core systems as possible in a simple, software-friendly manner.
 As opportunities arrive, some functionality may be hardware accelerated.